AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate.md

 > Therefore, those commands do not require any `@TargetAggregateIdentifier` or `@TargetAggregateVersion` annotations,
 > nor will a custom `CommandTargetResolver` be invoked for these commands.

+## Business Logic and State Changes

+Within an Aggregate there is a specific location to perform business logic validation and Aggregate state changes.
+The Command Handlers should _decide_ whether the Aggregate is in the correct state.
+If yes, an Event is published.
+If not, the Command might be ignored or an exception could be thrown, depending on the needs of the domain.

+State changes should __not__ occur in _any_ Command Handling function.
+The Event Sourcing Handlers should be the only methods where the Aggregate's state is updated.
+Failing to do so means the Aggregate would miss state changes when it is being sourced from it's events.

+The [Aggregate Test Fixture](testing.md) will guard from unintentional state changes in Command Handling functions.
+It is thus advised to provide thorough test cases for _any_ Aggregate implementation.

+> **Note**
+>
+> The only state an Aggregate requires is the state it needs to make a decision.
+> Handling an Event published by the Aggregate is thus only required if the state change the Event resembles is needed to drive future validation.

 ## Applying Events from Event Sourcing Handlers

 In some cases, especially when the Aggregate structures grows beyond just a couple of Entities,